akcortes/My_Portfolio/README.md

 #### :one:  Basic Hangman game (Made in Python).
 My first Project using Python.(It is nice to see how we can do something great with basic Python)

 #### 2️⃣  Environmental Indicator for G8 countries (MySQL and Python).
 Python: API requests.
-SQL: Queries,subqueries,join.
+SQL: Queries,subqueries,JOIN.

 #### 3️⃣ Displaying figures in Python using Seaborn and Matplotlib.
 I created two reports using subplots in Python with the libraries mentioned before.(Artistic Mode: ON :boom:)